15 Amazing Facts About the Women of NASA

 In 1922, Pearl Young was one of the first women hired by the National Advisory Committee for Aeronautics (NACA), the predecessor of NASA.
 Though she started off in the field of instrumentation, she came to realize that NACA’s technical writing could be significantly improved.
 To fix this, she created a new technical writing system that is still used today.
 Young established a new communications office and assembled a team of many women.
 Her work in finessing NASA’s written communications helped to shape the organization’s public image.

-In the organization’s history, at least 50 women have traveled to space with NASA, according to the most recent statistics from the organization.
+In the organization’s history, at least 65 women have traveled to space with NASA, according to the most recent statistics from the organization.
 Among these women are some known for incredible accomplishments, including Eileen Collins, who, in 1999, became the first woman to be a space shuttle commander.
 Four years prior, she was also the first woman to pilot a space shuttle.
 These 13 NASA discoveries changed science textbooks.

 The woman who helped launch Apollo 11

-There is an iconic photo taken on July 16, 1969, from NASA’s Launch Control Center, as the engineers watched Apollo 11 take-off.
+There is an iconic photo taken on July 16, 1969, from NASA’s Launch Control Center, as the engineers watched Apollo 11 take off.
 It’s filled with rows and rows of men, but if you look carefully, you can spot one woman: JoAnn Morgan.
 Not only was she an instrumentation controller for the Apollo 11 lift-off, but she also made many other significant contributions during her career with NASA.
-These include being the first woman at NASA to win a Sloan Fellowship, the first woman division chief, the first woman senior executive at Kennedy Space Center and the first woman director of Safety and Mission Assurance, among others.
-To learn more about the organization, here are 24 amazing facts you didn’t know about NASA.
+These include being the first woman at NASA to win a Sloan Fellowship, the first woman division chief, the first woman senior executive at Kennedy Space Center, and the first woman director of Safety and Mission Assurance, among others.
+Next, learn about 14 of the first women in flight.